 Our production team are the volunteers who deliver the show each Wednesday, They’re the ones who interview guests and undertake all the technical tasks on the day needed to put Brainwaves to air.
 You’ll need to complete 28 hours of training (five sessions on a Wednesday from 10am to 4pm), and one three-hour session on media law.
 After training, you’ll do four practice sessions before receiving your Certificate in Radio Broadcasting and committing to regular shifts.

-Our content team source talent, research topics, prepare interview questions and promote the show on social media.
+Our creative team source talent, research topics, prepare interview questions and promote the show on social media.
 Training consists of two three-hour evening training sessions.